ami-arkhan/study/codes/various-problem/baby-jin/README.md

 ## Learn
 - Exhaustive searching method.
-Generate all subsets (permutation): 2<sup>n</sup> subsets for n elements.
+Generate all permutations: n! sets of case generated for n elements.

 - Non-Exhaustive searching method.
+Much faster for this problem.

+- Pruning: When answer is found no need to generate case for further checking.